WebOrigami/docs/content/language/expressions.md

 ## Unsupported JavaScript features

 As an expression language, Origami does not include any of JavaScript's control structures like `for` or `while` loops.

-For the same reason, Origami doesn't support JavaScript operators that have side effects:
+Origami does not support JavaScript operators that have side effects:

 - Postfix and prefix operators `++`, `--`
 - Assignment operators `=`, `+=`, `-=`, etc.